meteor/meteor/content/code-style.md

 <h4 id="eslint-webstorm">WebStorm</h4>

 WebStorm provides [these instructions for using ESLint](https://www.jetbrains.com/webstorm/help/eslint.html).
-After you install the ESLint Node packages and set up your `.eslintrc` file, just enable ESLint and click "Apply".
+After you install the ESLint Node packages and set up your `package.json`, just enable ESLint and click "Apply".
 You can configure how WebStorm should find your `.eslintrc` file, but on my machine it worked without any changes.
 It also automatically suggested switching to "JSX Harmony" syntax highlighting.

 ![Enable ESLint here.](images/webstorm-configuration.png)